‘The Happy Prince’ Opens in America

 Of course, I’m not suggesting Everett is a new Welles—not even he would aspire to that.
 But if one is structuring a film that begins where it ends with a flawed genius on his death-bed, you could do worse for inspiration than Welles’ magnum opus Citizen Kane (1941).
 One scene in particular suggests this might have been the case.

 Recognizing this conjunction leads one to realize that the narrative arc of both films follows the same shadowy sequence of imagery and flashback, told with an air of mystery.
-Moreover, each film resolves its mystery with a whispered line: Wilde’s resolution “it’s a dream” substituting for Kane’s foreshadowing clue “Rosebud“.
+Moreover, each film resolves its mystery with a foreshadowing line whispered to no-one but the audience: Wilde’s injunction “it’s a dream” substituting for Kane’s plot clue “Rosebud“.
 And in between their bookends both of the newcomers to the director’s chair tend to overwhelm with technique—with Everett signaling the kaleidoscopic mosaic to follow by spinning the stained glass lantern during the opening story-telling of ‘The Happy Prince.’

 In ways like this, Everett pays his directorial dues to what must be his favored movie motifs, which also include a suggestive train entering a tunnel; a refugee at the prow of a ship as it crests the waves; and a reunion symbolized by the emergence of a loved one through the steam and smoke of a railway platform.